ABOUT US

 Vizient

-SVP, Chief Culture Diversity and Inclusion Officer
+SVP, Chief Culture, Diversity & Impact Officer

 Debbie Dennis